Daksh2060/node-pool-linked-list/README.md

    List* list1 = List_create();
    ```

-6. Use list functions to manipulate list (see header for all operations):
+6. Use list functions to manipulate the list (see header for all operations):

    ```bash
    List_append(lists1, "Hello");